-Ryzen 3000 CPUs were a landmark moment for AMD.
-But with AMD launching its eight-core Ryzen 4000 mobile processors, the company is intensifying its competition with Intel’s desktop and laptop silicon.
-The goal for AMD is to release laptops that are just as powerful as they are thin with the U-series Ryzen 4000 and performance driven notebooks powered by beefier Ryzen 9 4900H and the Ryzen 9 4900HS chips.
+Ryzen 3000 CPUs were a landmark achievement for AMD.
+Now, with AMD launching its latest eight-core Ryzen 4000 mobile processors, the company is intensifying its competition with Intel’s desktop and laptop silicon.
+The goal for AMD is to release laptops that are just as powerful as they are thin using the U-series Ryzen 4000 processors, as well as performance-driven notebooks powered by beefier Ryzen 9 4900H and Ryzen 9 4900HS chips.

-As has been the case with the past few generations of AMD’s Ryzen processors, the 4000-series will be made up of current-generation architecture mobile processors and new-generation architecture desktop chips, with launches split between the start and latter portions of the year.
+As has been the case with the past few generations of AMD’s Ryzen processors, the 4000-series will be made up of current-generation architecture mobile processors and new-generation architecture desktop chips, with launches split between the early and later portions of the year.

 Here’s everything we know about AMD Ryzen 4000 CPUs.

 AMD debuted the first Ryzen 4000 CPUs at CES 2020, where it showed off a new generation of mobile accelerated processing units (APUs).
 That’s Zen 2 CPU cores (found in Ryzen 3000 desktop CPUs) paired with Vega graphics cores.

 A full range of chips was announced, from the low-end to the high, and they will begin showing up in laptops in the coming months from a range of manufacturers, with two of the first cited models being the Lenovo Yoga Slim 7 and Asus Zephyrus G14.
 Since then, a number of Ryzen 4000 laptops have launched.